+The United Nations Charter for the Rights of the Child Article 28 says all children have the right to an education.
 Whilst we aim to always reward positive behaviour in all children, we acknowledge that there will be times that we have to deal with unacceptable behaviour.
 The following behaviours have been identified by staff and pupils as unacceptable:

-- Physical violence. - Discrimination of any kind - Deliberate disobedience, including refusal to cooperate, theft and lying. - Threatening or aggressive behaviour, including bullying. - Disregard for the school environment & property. - Rudeness
+- Physical violence. - Discrimination of any kind in line with the Equality Act 2020 - Deliberate disobedience, including refusal to cooperate, theft and lying. - Threatening or aggressive behaviour, including bullying. - Disregard for the school environment & property. - Behaviour that impinges on another child's Right to an Education - Rudeness

-As with rewards for positive behaviour, we recognise that it is vitally important that we deal with any unacceptable behaviour in an agreed and consistent way.
+As with rewards for positive behaviour, we recognise that it is vitally important we deal with any unacceptable behaviour in an agreed and consistent way.